AstraZeneca admits Covishield jab raises TTS risk. Should you be worried? - www.lokmattimes.com

 Should all Covishield vaccine takers be worried?

-“No, we need not because it has happened to a very few people,” Dr. Ishwar said.
+"No, we need not because it has happened to a very few people," Dr Gilada said.

 "The difficulty is to distinguish between the complications that are caused by Covid itself or long-Covid or the vaccine.
 That remains debatable and indistinguishable for the scientific community as also the legal fraternity," he added.

-Importantly, Dr. Rajeev said, “People who are vaccinated have an overall lower risk of death from Covid as well as complications such as post-Covid heart attacks and strokes afterward”.
+Importantly, Dr Jayadevan said: "People who are vaccinated have an overall lower risk of death from Covid as well as complications such as post-Covid heart attacks and strokes afterwards."

 "Although there are extremely rare serious side effects for vaccines, the benefits far outweigh the risks.
 Covid vaccines have prevented hundreds of thousands of people from dying.
 For example, in the US, 232,000-318,000 people have died from Covid, due to refusal to vaccinate from disproportionate fear of vaccination," he added.